mohamed-i-mousa/my-fv-solver/docs/DEVELOPER_GUIDE.md

 the services and model whose references are stored by `SIMPLE`.

-`SIMPLE` owns the flow solution fields, pressure-correction state, Rhie-Chow fields, constraints, and matrix assembler.
+`SIMPLE` owns the flow solution fields, pressure-correction state, Rhie-Chow fields, and matrix assembler.
 It borrows a non-null `TurbulenceModel&` for the non-const turbulence solve step; it does not own the model, parse case input, or own linear solver objects.